 Techniques to Gain Control Over Your Thoughts

-Relaxation and related techniques like mindfulness and meditation help you to gain control over your mental life similar to the way in which getting exercise gives you improved control over your physical life.
+Relaxation and relaxed techniques like mindfulness and meditation help you to gain control over your mental life, similar to the way in which getting exercise gives you improved control over your physical life.

-Most people who actually take the time to learn these techniques never look back and they go on to credit the process with all sorts of positive life changing experiences.
-The only argument against learning these techniques is that it takes time to practise them before they become automatic.
+Most people who take the time to learn these techniques never look back, and they go on to credit the process with all sorts of positive life-changing experiences.
+The only argument against learning these techniques is that it takes time to practice them before they become automatic.

-There are many pros: There are no side effects, you don’t need a prescription from the doctor, you can do them anywhere and you don’t need equipment.
-The more you practise the less time you need to get into the same relaxed state.
+There are many pros: There are no side effects, you don’t need a prescription from the doctor, you can do them anywhere, and you don’t need equipment.
+The more you practice, the less time you need to get into the same relaxed state.

-Cons: Time is a scarce resource for many and learning to be confident with these techniques takes time.
-In the current culture where things are expected to happen immediately the time involved in learning the technique can be off-putting.
-The benefits are gradual and they increase with practice.
+Cons: Time is a scarce resource for many, and learning to be confident with these techniques takes time.
+In the current culture, where things are expected to happen immediately, the time involved in learning the specific can be off-putting.
+The benefits are gradual, and they increase with practice.

 How much do you want a change?

-If stress and anxiety are impinging on your day to day life imagine what a release it would be for you if you gained some control over this rather than these thoughts/feelings controlling you.
-For me it is a bit like learning to drive, looking back over your years of driving and imagining what life would have been like if you hadn’t thought it worth the effort to learn to drive and eventually pass your test.
-When you think of the difficulties you are having, do these excuses really cut the mustard?
+If stress and anxiety are impinging on your day to day life, imagine what a release it would be for you if you gained some control over this rather than these thoughts/feelings controlling you.
+For me, it is a bit like learning to drive, looking back over your years of driving, and imagining what life would have been like if you hadn’t thought it worth the effort to learn to drive and eventually pass your test.
+The benefits far outweigh the effort involved.

-For more information on neuroplasticity this article may be of interest: http://neuro.psychiatryonline.org/article.aspx?articleid=1213973
+For more information on neuroplasticity, this article may be of interest: https://neuro.psychiatryonline.org/article.aspx?articleid=1213973

 Tips and Suggestions for Relaxation, Mindfulness and Meditation Practice.